 Can you visit Morocco from La Linea?

 Yes.
-Take a bus or drive to Algeciras (15 min), then catch a ferry to Tangier.
-The crossing takes about 1 hour.
-Return ferries cost €35 to €50.
-You can do Tangier as a full day trip if you catch an early ferry.
+Take a bus or drive to Algeciras (15 minutes), then catch a ferry to Tangier operated by FRS or Balearia.
+The crossing takes about 1 hour each way.
+You can do Tangier as a full day trip if you catch an early departure, giving you a solid 5 to 6 hours on the ground.

 What is the best day trip from La Linea for beaches?